 Bringing over 20 years of coaching experience to the table, Lisa Navas joined South Carolina's staff as associate head coach in July of 2012.
 No stranger to success, Navas links up with fellow former North Carolina assistant and current Gamecock head coach Beverly Smith after the duo spent two seasons on staff together in Chapel Hill.
 Navas oversees the Gamecock infielders and catchers while also assisting with all aspects of the program.

-In Navas' first two years in Columbia, the Gamecocks made consecutive NCAA Tournament appearances, posting a 70-47 mark during that time.
-Ten offensive team records have fallen in those two seasons, four in 2014.
-She also helped tutor starting catcher Sarah Mooney, who set a school record with 12 home runs on the year.
+In Navas’ first three years in Columbia, the Gamecocks have appeared in the NCAA Tournament each season, posting a 108-69 mark during that time.
+Thirteen offensive team records have fallen in those three seasons, three in 2015.
+She helped tutor starting catcher Sarah Mooney, who set a then-school record with 12 home runs in 2014.

 The 2013 Gamecocks garnered their first appearance in the NCAA Tournament in six years, going 34-25 on the year.
 South Carolina set six team offensive records on the season, while the defense improved its fielding percentage from the year before.
 Samie Garcia earned second-team All-SEC and first-team Easton All-America accolades at shortstop.